ksmth/node-domshot/README.md

 #### options

-If you don't specify an `outputPath` in the options object, no files will be created and you have to use the file buffers returned by the `get` method.
+If you don't specify an `outputPath` in the options object, no files will be created and you have to use the image buffers of the elements returned by the `get` method.

 - *browser*: **object** `wd` browser instance
 - *outputPath (optional)*: **string** Base path where images will be stored. default: `undefined`